McAllen Texas Temple: Exterior

-The temple's exterior is inspired by Spanish colonial architecture, a style that reflects the cultural history of the Rio Grande Valley region.
-Constructed from beige precast concrete panels by Gate Precast in Hillsboro, Texas, the temple features a central spire reaching a height of 107 feet.
-This open spire design echoes traditional church bell towers, linking the structure to architectural history while creating a distinct focal point.
-The design includes barbed quatrefoils, shell niches, and scrolls, while motifs like citrus blossoms reference McAllen's agricultural heritage.
-The structure's blue, gold, and green accents, symbolizing Texas’ bluebonnets, Gulf waters, and rich landscapes, harmonize the building with its regional surroundings.
+The temple's exterior uses Spanish colonial architecture.
+Constructed from beige precast concrete panels by Gate Precast in Hillsboro, Texas, the temple has a 107-foot central spire with a design reminiscent of traditional church bell towers.
+The design includes barbed quatrefoils, shell niches, and scrolls.
+The structure's blue, gold, and green accents symbolize Texas' bluebonnets, Gulf waters, and landscapes.

-Art glass created by Bovard Studio in collaboration with VCBO Architecture and Holdman Studios is incorporated into windows throughout the temple, adding blue and green tones that represent natural features of Texas.
-Landscape architect Heffner Design Team of McAllen designed the grounds, incorporating local plants and concrete pavers, creating a visually unified and serene environment.
+Art glass created by Bovard Studio, in collaboration with VCBO Architecture and Holdman Studios, is used in windows throughout the temple.
+Landscape architect Heffner Design Team of McAllen used local plants and concrete pavers in designing the grounds.

 Interior

-Inside the temple, the general areas are adorned with soft-gold broadloom carpeting.
-Some rooms feature area rugs in shades of blues, golds, and greens.
-The temple's doors are made of mahogany, with antique bronze handles, adding to the elegant and sacred atmosphere within.
-The interior design blends both aesthetic beauty and functional reverence to create a spiritually uplifting environment for worshippers.
-The temple's interior blends elegance with regional motifs and high-quality craftsmanship.
-Its main spaces include two instruction rooms, two sealing rooms, and a baptistry, designed for key ordinances of the faith.
-Soft gold broadloom carpet by Mannington is used throughout, with wool rugs in celestial and sealing rooms.
-Blue, gold, and green rugs also highlight these spaces.
+The general interior areas have gold broadloom carpeting.
+Some rooms have area rugs in shades of blues, golds, and greens and the temple's doors are made of mahogany with bronze handles.
+The main spaces of the temple include two instruction rooms, two sealing rooms, and a baptistry.

-Marble for various temple areas was sourced from Spain, featuring intricate scroll shapes that echo Spanish colonial patterns, particularly in the baptistry font's decorative border.
-VCBO Architecture and Dale Gierisch of Finessed Finishes Inc. in Springville, Utah, designed and installed decorative painting throughout the temple, including ceilings, hallways, and the celestial room.
+Marble for various areas comes from Spain, with scroll shapes similar to Spanish colonial patterns, especially in the baptistry's decorative border.
+VCBO Architecture and Dale Gierisch of Finessed Finishes Inc. in Springville, Utah, designed and installed decorative paintings throughout the temple, including ceilings, hallways, and the celestial room.

-Lighting is a mix of acrylic, bronze, and crystal fixtures by Preciosa Lighting and BNA Consulting, while the temple's carved millwork and furniture reflect local motifs like citrus blossoms, exemplifying the blend of regional and spiritual symbols.
-The mahogany doors, finished in bronze, further add to the traditional yet refined atmosphere.
+The lighting is a mix of acrylic, bronze, and crystal fixtures, made by Preciosa Lighting and BNA Consulting, while the temple's carved millwork and furniture reflect local motifs like citrus blossoms.